olivia3395/finanial-text-analysis/README.md

 ### **Why Sentiment Analysis Matters**

 Financial sentiment analysis plays a crucial role in understanding market behavior and predicting future trends.
 Sentiment reflected in financial news and social media can influence everything from stock prices to investment strategies.
 This project provides a deeper dive into analyzing the sentiment around financial events, helping investors make more informed decisions.
-Notably, sentiment analysis is highlighted as a key component in reports like the [J.P.
-Morgan Long-Term Capital Market Assumptions](https://www.jpmorgan.com/global/research/annual-long-term-capital-market-assumptions), demonstrating its importance in modern financial analysis.

 ## **Getting Started**